vlakmaker/XueCodex/site/docs/topics/deep-learning/nlp/multi-head-attention.md

 - `dₖ` = dimension of the key vector
 - `softmax(...)` turns similarity scores into probabilities

-The scaling by dk\sqrt{d_k}dk ensures that the dot products don’t get too large, which would make softmax overly peaky (one word gets nearly all attention).
+The scaling by dk\sqrt$d_k$dk ensures that the dot products don’t get too large, which would make softmax overly peaky (one word gets nearly all attention).

 ---